16 Tips for Creating Great Business Website – Expert Roundup

 However, the last thing you want is to wake up one day and see that your new site has been compromised with malware or the hosting company’s server has died and lost your data.
 If you don’t have backups in place, then your only option is to start from scratch again, which is a costly problem.

 On one of my websites, I completely forgot about a backup solution as I was used to the hosting company taking care of it for me, but on a VPS, it was my responsibility.
 Fortunately, I didn’t have to learn the hard way, but a month after putting in place a daily backup we needed to restore from a backup after a WordPress database table was corrupted, so I was lucky.

 My top tip is to backup to a cloud service and download a copy locally rather than saving them on the same server your website is located.
 A single point of failure is not a good idea when it comes to backups.

 Hiren Modi Project Manager at E2M

-Missing to Put the Website in Maintenance Mode
+Missing to Put the Business Website in Maintenance Mode